wso2/docs-is/en/docs/develop/setting-up-my-account-in-a-dev-environment.md

-# Setting-Up My Account in a Development Environment
+# Setting Up My Account in a Development Environment

 !!! note
     The **My Account** application has been renamed as **My Account** from this release onwards.